Leptonita/SPRINT-8-REACT/README.md

 SPRINT 8 - REACT SPACE SHIPS

-ex1  getting data from the API with axios
+EX1 - getting data from the API with axios

+EX2 - linking to each ship.
+      Using a generic image when we don't have the specific picture.
+      I also added a loading animation to show while the list of ships appears.

 # Getting Started with Create React App